GeoNode/documentation/devel/workshops/index.rst

 In this section, we will demonstrate how to create and setup the skeleton of a custom app using the django facilities.
 The app will add a geocollections functionality to our GeoNode.

-The Gecollections app allows to present in a single page, resources and users grouped by a GeoNode Group.
+The Geocollections app allows to present in a single page, resources and users grouped by a GeoNode Group.
 We can assign arbitrary resources to a Geocollection, a Group and a name that will be also used to build a dedicated URL.

 ..
 Note:: Make sure to be inside "my_geonode" directory to execute the following commands